coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 ### The flux architecture

-The flux architecture is quite simple and easy to implement.
+The flux architecture is simple and easy to implement.

 ![Flux architecture diagram](/images/fluxdiagram.svg)